cyberbotics/webots-doc/reference/camera.md

 %end

-The camera image is shown by default on top of the 3D window with a magenta border, see .
+The camera image is shown by default on top of the 3D window with a magenta border, see [this figure](camera.md#camera-overlay-image).
 The user can move this camera image at the desired position using the mouse drag and drop and resize it by clicking on the icon at the bottom right corner.
 Additionally a close button is available on the top right corner to hide the image.
 Once the robot is selected, it is also possible to show or hide the overlay images from the `Camera Devices` item in `Robot` menu.

-It is also possible to show the camera image in an external window by double- clicking on it.
+It is also possible to show the camera image in an external window by double-clicking on it.
 After doing it, the overlay disappears and the new window pops up.
 Then, after closing the window, the overlay will be automatically restored.

 ### Camera Functions